Satellite (Metadata Region)

 Storj implements a thin-client model that delegates trust around managing files’ location metadata to the Satellite service which manages data ownership.
 Uplinks are thus able to support the widest possible array of client applications, while Satellites require high uptime and potentially significant infrastructure, especially for an active set of files.
 Like storage nodes, the Satellite service is being developed and will be released as open source software.
 Any individual or organization can run their own Satellite to facilitate network access.

-With respect to customer data, the Satellite is never given data unencrypted and does not hold The only knowledge of an object that the Satellite is able to share with third parties is its existence, rough size, and other metadata such as access patterns.
+With respect to customer data, the Satellite is never given data unencrypted and does not hold Encryption Keys The only knowledge of an object that the Satellite is able to share with third parties is its existence, rough size, and other metadata such as access patterns.
 This system protects the client’s privacy and gives the client complete control over access to the data, while delegating the responsibility of keeping files available on the network to the Satellite.

 Uplink Clients may use Satellites run by a third-party.
 Because Satellites store almost no data and have no access to keys, this is a large improvement over the traditional data-center model.
 Many of the features Satellites provide, like storage node selection and reputation, leverage considerable network effects.
 Reputation data sets grow more useful as they increase in size, indicating that there are strong economic incentives to share infrastructure and information in a Satellite.

 The Satellite instance is made up of these components: